LibreCAD/docs/ref/widgets.rst

     :scale: 50
     :alt: Block List Dock

-The Block List Dock provides a list of :ref:`Blocks <blocks>` that are active in the drawing and the functions to manage blocks.
+The Block List Dock provides the functions to manage blocks and a list of :ref:`Blocks <blocks>` that are active in the drawing.
 Block functions include:

 .. csv-table::
    :header: "Icon", "Description"
    :widths: 20, 110

     |icon01|, "Show all blocks."
     |icon02|, "Hide all blocks."
     |icon03|, "Create a block."
     |icon04|, "Add an empty block."
     |icon05|, "Remove the active block."
     |icon06|, "Rename the active block."
     |icon07|, "Edit the active block in a separate window."
     |icon08|, "Save the active block to a file."
     |icon09|, "Insert the active block."

 The lower portion of the dock shows a list of blocks in the current drawing.
 |